Meandros de Montebello, Chiapas

 - To gain an understanding of the recent political history of Chiapas, read up on the Zapatista movement – and its fight for Indigenous rights.
 Watch A Place Called Chiapas, El Fuego y La Palabra, and more recently, Vice’s The Zapatista Movement – 20 Years later.

 - Comitán has something of a cowboy vibe, thanks to a number of ranches nearby.
 If you want to buy locally sourced and crafted leather work – bags, machete sheaths, and the like – this is the place.
-The sombrero selection is good too.
+The sombrero selection is especially good too.

 - To extend this ride, you can push through to the Mayan ruins of Palenque, via Bomampak and its impressive murals.
 Although the roads are largely paved, there is very little traffic to worry about.